SoftUni-Internal/interactive-content/EN/07-JSON-Processing/01-JSON.md

 ]
 ```

-The attributes are in double quotes while the values are enclosed in double-quotes, square brackets, diamond brackets, or directly added after the attribute depending on the data type that is stored.
+The attributes are in double-quotes while the values are enclosed in double-quotes, square brackets, diamond brackets, or directly added after the attribute depending on the data type that is stored.

 | Type | Example |